-Within our practice, one of the main reasons couples tend to seek out therapy is due to Infidelity.
+Within our practice, one of the primary reasons couples tend to seek out therapy is due to Infidelity.

 Interestingly, different couples have different ideas of what Infidelity means in their own relationship.

 For a Therapist, Infidelity is any action that violates, exploits or undermines an agreement between two people.